Papa John's: Europe

 Papa John's has operated in the United Kingdom since 1999.
 In July 2015, the company had 300 shops in the UK, although in 2010 it had plans for the number rising to between 400 and 500 within the next five years.
+In 2023, Papa Johns had plans to open a new takeaway store in Newcastle turned down by the Planning Inspectorate, making it the first organisation in the United Kingdom to have a planning appeal rejected by the Department for Levelling Up, Housing and Communities on the grounds that to grant permission to open a new takeaway store in the area would "undermine local authority plans to tackle high local levels of obesity".

+In March 2024, Papa John's announced it would close 43 "underperforming" stores – almost a tenth of its 450 units in the UK.

 Papa John's operates throughout Ireland, with its head office at Ballybrit, County Galway.
 The company has over 50 locations and operates mobile units around the country.
-The franchises are often located adjacent to Supermacs fast food outlets, whose parent company owns the exclusive franchise rights for the chain in Ireland.
+The franchises are often located adjacent to Supermac's fast food outlets, whose parent company owns the exclusive franchise rights for the chain in Ireland.